 Another advantage of the dentists in Turkey, which ensures the worldwide popularity of this country, is the high level of willingness and striving to satisfy the patient.
 The golden rule applies not only in the traditional tourism industry, but also in dental clinics in Turkey that are geared towards the dental treatment of foreigners: “The customer (the patient) is king!
 That is why you will find many packages that offer dental treatment and dental implants in Turkey along with all the associated services, such as airport pick-up, accommodation and vacation arrangements.

-The ARD consumer magazine "Plusminus" put the test to the test and tested dental tourism.
+A German consumer magazine called "Plusminus" compared the prices and quality of dental treatment in different countries.
 A "test patient" in Germany had an estimate made for a bridge in the lower jaw.
 Cost: 1,040 euros, of which the patient himself should have paid 750 euros.
 In Mallorca the same treatment cost 800 euros.
 The patient would have to pay EUR 575 of this himself, i.e. a saving of almost EUR 200.
 But it's even cheaper in Turkey: The offer of a German-speaking dentist is currently 450.- Euro.
 Even if you had to pay for the entire treatment yourself (as long as Turkey is not in the EU), you can save a whopping 300 euros compared to Germany without a grant.
 However, if you follow some rules and procedures (see our summary "What needs to be observed? "), your health insurance company also participates in the treatment of Turkey; because the health insurance companies want to save too!

 Saving is always good.
 But in the area of health, quality is also important.
 Therefore, you should thoroughly inform yourself before treatment!
-Poor training, inadequate practice equipment and health-endangering materials - your dentists warn against dental tourism (although they sometimes have "dirt stuck"!).
+Poor training, inadequate practice equipment and health-endangering materials - your dentists warn against dental tourism.
 Of course, on the one hand you fear losing your own patients, but on the other hand there are also risks: It may happen that dentures do not fit right away.
 Pressure marks may show up only when you are back from vacation.
-If the German dentist then rejects the correction and refers you to the Turkish dentist, in the worst case a follow-up treatment on site could be necessary - with the corresponding travel costs.
-Many of the Turkish dentists have already responded here and set up networks in Germany.
-Partner dentists in Germany take on guarantee services and provide aftercare if necessary.
+If your dentist then rejects the correction and refers you to the Turkish dentist, in the worst case a follow-up treatment on site could be necessary - with the corresponding travel costs.
+Many of the Turkish dentists have already responded here and set up networks in your home country.
+Partner dentists in your home country take on guarantee services and provide aftercare if necessary.
 It is best to find out from your Turkish dentist beforehand whether he has such a network.